avonjs/avonjs/README.md

 ## Resource Hooks

-Avon also allows you to define the following methods on a resource to serve as hooks that are only invoked when the corresponding resource action is executed from within Avon:
+Avon provides a set of hooks that you can define on a resource.
+These hooks are invoked when the corresponding resource action is executed within Avon, allowing you to execute custom logic at specific points in the lifecycle of a resource.

 - `afterCreate`
 - `beforeCreate`